nojustrusovas/cae/README.md

 ### Manual Installation for macOS

-* Copy the repository into the directory of your choice, and active the virtual environment:
+* Copy the repository into the directory of your choice, and active the virtual environment using Python 3.11.3:
 ```bash
 source .venv/bin/activate
 ```